 Within 30 calendar days of the school's receipt of any radiation dosimetry report, the school shall inform all students of their most recent exposure readings.
-In the event that a student receives an exposure of 50 millirem (mrem) (0.5 millisievert (mSv)) or greater on any monthly radiation dosimetry report, or 100 mrem (1.0 mSv) or greater on any bimonthly radiation dosimetry report, or 150 mrem (1.5 mSv) or greater on any quarterly report, or an exposure that exceeds any of the occupational limits, the school shall begin an investigation to find the cause and prevent recurrence of the exposure.
+In the event that a student receives an exposure of 50 millirem (mrem) (0.5 millisievert (mSv)) or greater on any monthly radiation dosimetry report, or 100 mrem (1.0 mSv) or greater on any bimonthly radiation dosimetry report, or 150 mrem (1.5 mSv) or greater on any puarterly report, or an exposure that exceeds any of the occupational limits, the school shall begin an investigation to find the cause and prevent recurrence of the exposure.
 The investigation report shall be completed within 30 calendar days of the school's receipt of notification of the exposure.
-This investigation report shall include any action to be taken to reduce unnecessary radiation exposure.
-The investigation report shall be given to the student and shall be maintained in the student's file.
+This investigation report shall be given to the student and shall be maintained in the student's file.
 If any of the occupational limits is exceeded, a copy of the investigation report must be submitted to the Department.
 Within 90 calendar days of departure from the school, the school shall provide each student with a complete record of his or her radiation exposure history.